One of many spectacular views from the Panorama Trail

 How to get to Interlaken, Switzerland

-Switzerland has one of the world’s best public transportation systems in the world with an extensive network of trains, buses, and cable cars to get you across the country quickly.
-Their roads and highways are also very well maintained and the Swiss are very good drivers, so you can’t go wrong either way.
-If you’re traveling with a group or family of four or more, renting a car might be the most cost-effective choice as well.
-It also allows you to maximize your time since you won’t have to wait for public transit, though wait times are usually short.
-Switzerland’s public transit is incredibly efficient!
+Switzerland has one of the world’s best public transportation systems, with an extensive network of trains, buses, and cable cars that make traveling across the country fast and easy.
+The roads are also well maintained, and the Swiss are excellent drivers, so whether you take public transit or drive, you can’t go wrong.
+If you’re traveling as a group or family of four or more, renting a car might be the most cost-effective choice and gives you the flexibility to maximize your time without having to wait for connections.

 Arriving By Car